nicozanf/EmailRelay/README.md

 emailrelay /config/emailrelay.conf
 ```

-where `/storage/.config/dockers/emailrelay/config` is the folder created on point 1
+where `/storage/.config/dockers/emailrelay/config` is the folder created on point 1.

+If you should find any problem, turn on the debug logs by editing `emailrelay.conf` and look on the config folder.